uw-cmg/MAST/doc/source/1_0_installation.rst

 This command should create the ``home/username/MAST`` directory in your home directory, as well as necessary subdirectories and files.
 It should also make the MAST bin executables executable.

+Choose a platform at the prompt.
+You must choose one of the platforms presented.
+Choose the best match.
+If your choice is not matched exactly, later you may modify or copy the files in ``$MAST_INSTALL_PATH/submit/platforms`` and change the value in ``$MAST_CONTROL/set_platform`` if necessary.

 Copy the environment variables which are printed out into your setup profile, such as ``//home/username/.bashrc``, where ``username`` is your username.
 Replace all instances of ``//home/username`` with your actual username, like ``//home/janedoe``.

 -----------------------------------